Mental Health Facilities Highlands County, FL

 Peace River Center Personal Dev/avon Park Cfhc

-Peace River Center Personal Dev/avon Park Cfhc is a mental health treatment center in Highlands County, FL, located at 950 County Road 17-a West, 33825 zip code area.
-Peace River Center Personal Dev/avon Park Cfhc provides telemedicine/telehealth and outpatient treatment.
-Peace River Center Personal Dev/avon Park Cfhc offers individual psychotherapy, couples/family therapy and behavior modification to children / adolescents, young adults and adults.
+Peace River Center Personal Dev/avon Park Cfhc is a mental health clinic in Highlands County, Florida, located at 950 County Road 17-a West, 33825 zip code.
+Peace River Center Personal Dev/avon Park Cfhc offers telemedicine/telehealth and outpatient treatment.
+Peace River Center Personal Dev/avon Park Cfhc provides psychotropic medication, cognitive behavioral therapy and behavior modification to adults, children / adolescents and seniors 65 or older.
 Peace River Center Personal Dev/avon Park Cfhc also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
-Additional services at Peace River Center Personal Dev/avon Park Cfhc consist of case management, family psychoeducation and integrated primary care services.
+Some other services provided by Peace River Center Personal Dev/avon Park Cfhc include integrated primary care services, case management and family psychoeducation.

 Tikvah Lake Recovery

 Tikvah Lake Recovery is a mental health facility in Highlands County, FL, located at 6549 Rajol Drive, 33875.
 Tikvah Lake Recovery provides residential treatment.
-Tikvah Lake Recovery provides behavior modification, integrated dual diagnosis disorder treatment and activity therapy to seniors 65 or older, young adults and adults.
-Tikvah Lake Recovery also supports people with trauma, seniors or older adults and people requiring dual diagnosis treatment.
+Tikvah Lake Recovery provides activity therapy, integrated dual diagnosis disorder treatment and couples/family therapy to adults, young adults and seniors 65 or older.
+Tikvah Lake Recovery also supports people requiring dual diagnosis treatment, seniors or older adults and people with trauma.
 Some other services available at Tikvah Lake Recovery include case management, integrated primary care services and diet and exercise counseling.

 Frequently Asked Questions About Mental Health Treatment in Highlands County, FL